ergstpel/odin-recipes/README.md

 # odin-recipes
 This website will host a set of recipes, in order to showcase what I have been learning at TOP.
-The Odin Project taught me about paragraphs, lists, images, links, and other HTML elements I am going to tackle on this project.
+I've been learning about lists, links, images and other HTML elements I am going to tackle
+in this challenge.